twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap19%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 259 A man is not a supporter of the law because he talks much; even if a man has learnt little, but sees the law bodily, he is a supporter of the law, a man who never neglects the law.

+   * - Cited from DLMBS [8]_
+     - | **DhP 259**
+       | One does not understand Dharma only because one speaks a lot.
+       | Who sees Dharma directly, after having heard even a little of it,
+       | and who does not neglect the Dharma, such a one does understand it.
+[DLMBSFn-V259]_

 .. _Dhp260:

 .. list-table:: Dhammapada Dhp.
 260